MicrosoftDocs/win32/desktop-src/shell/autorun-cmds.md

 ---
-Description: 'This topic is a reference for the entries that can be used in an Autorun.inf file.
-An entry consists of a key and a value.' ms.assetid: '5b8fd559-b1be-4552-a7be-19ad107855af'
+Description: This topic is a reference for the entries that can be used in an Autorun.inf file.
+An entry consists of a key and a value. ms.assetid: 5b8fd559-b1be-4552-a7be-19ad107855af
-title: 'Autorun.inf Entries'
+title: Autorun.inf Entries
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Autorun.inf Entries